o-ran-sc/nonrtric/test/common/README.md

 | `<template-job-file>` | Path to a job template for job parameters of the job  |

 ## Function: ecs_api_edp_get_type_ids() ##
-Test of GET '/ei-producer/v1/eitypes' and an optional check of the returned list of type ids.
+Test of GET '/ei-producer/v1/eitypes' or '/data-producer/v1/info-types' depending on ecs version and an optional check of the returned list of type ids.
 To test the response code only, provide the response code.
 To also test the response payload add list of expected type ids (or EMPTY if the list is expected to be empty).